RetroPie/RetroPie-Docs/docs/PSP-FuSa-gamepad.md

 * A 1GB+ memory stick pro duo
 * A mini USB to USB A cable
 * A custom firmware
+* A PC or your Pi to transfer the files
 * The [FuSa gamepad](http://foosa.do.am/load/fusa_gamepad_version_03/3-1-0-33) app

 # How to get started